 COVID-19, the coronavirus, has disrupted all our lives, all over the country.
-The Maryland estates and trusts law firm, Franke, Sessions & Beckett, is no exception.
+The Maryland estates and trusts law firm, Franke Beckett LLC, is no exception.
 For the protection of our existing and new clients, as well as of our lawyers and staff, our physical office is closed to clients/prospective clients and we are working remotely.

 Although we are working remotely, we continue to service existing and new clients, not just giving advice as to the various estate planning options, but we are also able to produce estate planning documents that can be put in place for you now and be effective under current Maryland law despite the restrictions on your freedom of movement and limited social interaction.

 Depending on your circumstances, how that estate planning is accomplished, and the nature of the documents used to effectuate the plan will vary.
-The “how” and the “what” will depend on the extent of your physical social isolation and the magnitude of the signing formalities required by the document.
+The “how” and the “what” will depend on the extent of your physical social isolation, the magnitude of the signing formalities required by the document, and your access to audio-visual technology.
 Regardless of your situation, however, there are still significant opportunities to implement effective planning under Maryland law.

 We have adopted new approaches to our estate planning services during the coronavirus health emergency.
 Although similar techniques will come into use elsewhere, the methods and techniques discussed here are from a Maryland estates and trusts perspective and may or may not work in other jurisdictions.